-Accounting for students and staff is critical in all emergencies, but never trumps ensuring the safety of all individuals.
+Accounting for students and staff is critical in emergencies but never trumps ensuring the safety of all individuals.
 During a LOCKDOWN, getting to safety and securing the door(s) are the priority.
-The person making notification to response agencies should remain on the line with 911 as long as it is safe to do so, while taking protective measures of their own.
+The person notifying response agencies should remain on the line with 911 as long as it is safe to do so while taking protective measures of their own.